-Planning your care

-It is very important to take care of yourself and attend all your appointments.
+Planning your care It is very important to take care of yourself and attend all your appointments.
 The specialist team will work with you to plan your care throughout your pregnancy and birth.
 They will give you information about:

-- how to protect your baby with vaccinations (injections) at birth and up to 12 months old - testing for your partner, other children or any other family or household members

-You will need to have some more blood tests to find out how much hepatitis B virus is in your blood.
+- how to protect your baby with vaccinations (injections) at birth and up to 18 months of age - testing for your partner, other children or any other family or household members You will need to have some more blood tests to find out how much hepatitis B virus is in your blood.
 These will tell us if you have a lower infectivity or higher infectivity.
 We can then plan the best treatment and care for you and your baby based on these results.
 If the level of virus is high your specialist team may ask you to take tablets to keep the levels of virus lower.
 You might also have a scan to check the health of your liver.
 We will see you near the end of your pregnancy to discuss what will happen when your baby is born and answer any questions you may have.
 Hepatitis B does not affect the way your baby is born.
 It is not a reason on its own to have a caesarean birth.
 You can breast feed your baby safely.
 It is very important to attend all your appointments after the baby is born to keep you and your baby well.
-The team are there to answer any questions you or

-Monitoring your treatment and care

-UK Health Security Agency (UKHSA) has a legal duty to carry out infectious disease surveillance of notifiable diseases, such as hepatitis B. This means keeping a watch on the virus and disease to see if it changes and check the vaccine we use continues to work.
+The team are there to answer any questions you or your family have.
+Monitoring your treatment and care UK Health Security Agency (UKHSA) has a legal duty to carry out infectious disease surveillance of notifiable diseases, such as hepatitis B. This means keeping a watch on the virus and disease to see if it changes and check the vaccine we use continues to work.
 It is important to know if the virus is passed onto your baby, when and how this happened.
-To do this we will ask your permission to take samples of blood from you and your baby to send for specialist testing:

-All women and babies

-- a small sample of your blood early in pregnancy - a small blood sample from your baby at 12 months old - if you are higher infectivity we also need: - a small sample of your blood after your baby is born - 3 small spots of blood from your baby's heel at birth
+To do this we will ask your permission to take samples of blood from you and your baby to send for specialist testing including: - a small sample of your blood early in pregnancy - a small blood sample from your baby between one year and 18 months of age If you are higher infectivity we also need:

-It can then can then be compared to the test done when the baby is a year old and this will help the scientists to understand how the virus is behaving.
+- a small sample of your blood after your baby is born - 3 small spots of blood from your baby's heel at birth It can then be compared to the test done when the baby is between one year and 18 months of age and this will help the scientists to understand how the virus is behaving.
 Note: Your baby's sample of blood taken at birth is different to the 'heel prick' test taken when your baby is 5 days old and it is very important that your baby has that screening test done as well.

-Your baby's care

-Hepatitis B infection can be prevented if you make sure your baby has their vaccinations on time.
+Your baby's care Hepatitis B infection can be prevented if you make sure your baby has their vaccinations on time.
 The vaccinations will greatly reduce the chance of your baby becoming infected.

-Babies born to mothers with hepatitis B need extra protection.
-The extra injections are given straight after the birth of your baby and when they are 4 weeks and 12 months old.
+Babies born to mothers living with hepatitis B infection need extra protection.
+The extra vaccinations are given straight after the birth of your baby and when they are 4 weeks of age.
 If you had high levels of virus during your pregnancy your baby will also need another extra injection called hepatitis B immunoglobulin (HBIG) just after they are born.
 When your baby is 8 weeks old they will start the routine childhood vaccinations all children are offered.
 These have the hepatitis B vaccine included.
 Remember: